kecrily/eslint-config/README.md

 # @kecrily/eslint-config

-> A ESLint config for Percy.
+> An ESLint config for Percy Ma.

 ## Use